Everything Bagel meets Focaccia.

 Sample schedule for making Everything Bagel Focaccia.

-Like many other bread recipes, this focaccia requires two phases of rising.
+Like many other bread recipes, this focaccia bread recipe requires two phases of rising.
 Below are two sample schedules for making my focaccia.
 Both convenient even for the busiest of schedules.

 Refrigerator first rise, room temperature second rise.

 This is my preferred method.
 I like to call this one the express bubble rise because its fast and yields big bubbles.
-Once you’ve completed the stretch and folds, coat the bowl and surface of the dough with olive oil, cover with plastic wrap, place in the refrigerator and forget about it, for as little as 4 hours to as long as 12 hours but no longer than that.
-Then, after this first rise in the refrigerator, transfer to a generously oiled, non-stick baking tray and let it rise at room temperature for anywhere between 1 to 2 hours until the dough no longer feels cold and springs back when you press on it.
+Once you’ve completed the stretch and folds, coat the bowl and surface of the dough with olive oil, cover with plastic wrap, place in the fridge and forget about it, for as little as 4 hours to as long as 12 hours but no longer than that.
+Then, transfer to a generously oiled, non-stick baking tray and let it rise at room temperature for anywhere between 2 hours but up to 4 hours until the dough no longer feels cold and springs back when you press on it.

 Room temperature first rise, room temperature second rise.